 - Be distinctive by offering fresh insights and new value for the field and/or the public through unconventional solutions; and

 - Be shared and/or emulated, or lead to other advances in the field.

 - Extent to which a project is inclusive of individuals from all demographic backgrounds of the community, and physical and cognitive abilities; and where applicable, the extent to which a project specifically addresses the issue of inclusion.

-* For Arts Education applications, reviewers will consider how closely projects align with either national or state arts education standards and how effectively they address the required elements of "experience, create, and assess."
+* For Arts Education applications, reviewers will consider how closely projects align with either national or state arts education standards.

 What Happens to Your Application

 Applications are evaluated according to the "Review Criteria" for their category.

 The Art Works category use the agency's traditional method of application review.
 After processing by Arts Endowment staff, applications are reviewed, in closed session, by advisory panelists.
 Each panel comprises a diverse group of arts experts and other individuals, including at least one knowledgeable layperson, with broad knowledge in the areas under review.
 Panel membership changes regularly.
 The panel recommends the projects to be supported, and the Arts Endowment staff reconciles panel recommendations with the funds that are available.
 These recommendations are forwarded to the National Council on the Arts, where they are reviewed in open session.

 The Council makes recommendations to the Chairman of the National Endowment for the Arts.

 The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.